-This Nopales Salad is made with nopales, tomatoes, onion, cilantro, serrano peppers, limes and olive oil.
+This Mexican Nopales Salad (Cactus Salad) is made with nopales, tomatoes, onion, cilantro, serrano peppers, limes and olive oil.

 What do you mean it's okay to eat cactus?
 In Mexico, it is part of the Mexican diet.
 Nopales has been proven to provide a TON of health benefits like lowering cholesterol, helping with diabetes, improving digestion, and reducing weight.
 It is also an anti-inflammatory and high in fiber and antioxidants.
 I need you all to get hooked on this now!

 Be super careful when cleaning nopales.
 You do not want to become a pin cushion!
 With a knife, cut along the edge and take off a thin slice of the edge of the paddle.
 Be careful not to touch the thorns when you grab with your hand.
 With a peeler and tongs, peel the thorns off while holding on to the cactus with the tongs.
 When you peel, it is okay if you include peeling some of the skin if necessary.

 You'll only need a few simple ingredients to make this.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Cactus pads or a strained 15 oz jar of prepped nopales